OlowojayeR/demo-repo/README.md

 This is a documentation of my review of GitHub basics.

-Added today, Sunday 15 June 2025.
+Created today, Sunday 15 June 2025.